-I have traveled to Ireland three times, with kids and without, and I’ve fortunately managed to get to most corners of this charming island nation, from rural Connemara, to bustling Dublin, to colorful fishing villages like Kinsale, to the stunning Cliffs of Moher.
-I’ve also helped about a dozen clients, friends, and family plan trips there.
-Needless to say, all this trip research, both personal and professional, has helped me wrap my head around the trip to Ireland cost for a family.
+I have traveled to Ireland multiple times and I’ve managed to see many of the highlights of this charming island nation, including bustling Dublin, the Ancient East, the Dingle and Kerry Peninsulas, the stunning Cliffs of Moher, and the beauty of Northern Ireland.
+I’ve also helped many families plan trips to Ireland back in my days of a travel advisor.
+Needless to say, all this trip research, both personal and professional, has helped me wrap my head around how much a trip to Ireland costs for a family.

 Below is an outline of an Ireland trip budget that families can use when planning their visit to Ireland.
-This includes approximate cost of accommodations in Ireland for families, how much to expect to pay if you choose to rent a car or hire a driver, the best times to visit to save money, and when to splurge on bucket list experiences like a stay in one of the many castle hotels.
+This Ireland trip budget includes the average cost of flights, approximate cost of accommodations in Ireland for families, how much to expect to pay for a rental car or driver, cost of activities and experiences, food costs, and tips on when to go to save money.
 Fortunately, with the right planning, travel in Ireland can be more affordable than other European destinations.

 How Much Does a Trip to Ireland Cost?